oukookowa/airbnb-clone-project/README.md

 **Payment Security:**

 All payment operations are securely processed using trusted third-party providers.
 This prevents exposure of financial details and ensures PCI-DSS compliance for transaction safety.

+## CI/CD Pipeline

+CI/CD stands for Continuous Integration and Continuous Deployment.
+It is a development practice that automates the integration of code changes, runs tests, builds the application, and deploys it to production or staging environments.
+CI/CD pipelines help detect issues early, streamline deployments, and reduce manual intervention.

+**Why It Matters for This Project:**

+For this Airbnb Clone, a CI/CD pipeline ensures that every code change, whether it's a bug fix, new feature, or configuration update—is automatically tested and deployed.
+This leads to faster development cycles, more reliable releases, and a consistent experience for users.

+**Tools Used:**

+GitHub Actions – Automates workflows like running tests, linting code, and deploying on push or pull requests.

+Docker – Containerizes the application for consistent development, testing, and production environments.

+(Optional) Heroku, Render, or AWS – For automated deployment to cloud environments.